 Twenty years ago, it was hard to imagine high-quality training being created, managed, and taken via the Internet.
-Nowadays, online training is creating a consisting learning experience for both general education and field-specific tasks, such as sales rep training.
+Nowadays, online training is creating a consistent learning experience for both general education and field-specific tasks, such as sales rep training.

-Why Online Training is a Must-Have for Sales Reps
+Why Online Training Is a Must-Have for Sales Reps

 To answer the question in the title, we need to take a closer look at people in sales teams.
 Whether they work in the field or in a call center, it’s always a challenge to get them in a classroom paying attention for an hour or two when a potential sale is waiting, and it can be impossible if there’s no prospect.
 This is where online training is the key.

 - eLearning Makes Learning On-the-Go Possible

 Frequent business trips and constant calls make it hard to gather everyone in a class.
 With eLearning, there’s no need to do that (at least as often), since your staff can educate themselves using their mobile devices wherever they are: in the office, at home, on a plane, or in the subway.

 - eLearning Provides Flexibility

 While no one denies the importance of live communication and immediate feedback from an instructor, many of the resources and activities that a sales team usually takes can just as effectively be given online.
 There’s no need to pack learners in classrooms if they can achieve the same results by studying corporate policies or products when it’s convenient for them.

 Strategies such as content chunking or microlearning naturally go along with effective online sales rep training.
 Short (usually, up to 5 minutes long) regular lessons fit into their hectic schedules and keep their attention focused.
 Plus, they can quickly put the obtained knowledge into practice, and that has always been the best way to retain information.